PrajinkyaPimpalghare/IRCTC-Automation-Tatkal-and-General-Ticket-Booking-/README.md

 Basic Requirement Selenium module, and Web driver for chrome

 For Captcha , Waiting timing is provided.
 Provide it witin 10s so everything will work fast and properly.

+Please Use latest chrome extension for script to work.
+As well Script need modification as webpage has been changed over the time.